ItsMonarch04/crash-course/fuzz/README.md

 owns a directory below `corpus/`; `corpus/manifest.tsv` records the checked-in case hash, expected typed outcome, stable signature, and allocation budget.

-Replay one format with `cargo run -p cc-swarm -- fuzz --format <name>
+Replay one format with
+`cargo run --locked -p cc-swarm -- fuzz --format <name> --iterations <n>`.
---iterations <n>`.
 Mutation selection is deterministic from `--seed`.
 CI never passes `--update-corpus`; that flag only proposes locally reviewable cases and regenerates the manifest.
 Panics and budget failures are minimized into the ignored `fuzz-artifacts/crashes/` tree for upload.
 Moving a fixed case into a